10 Things to Do after a Car Accident

 1. First, ensure that everyone inside your vehicle is unharmed

-In the event of a collision, the safety of your passengers, and yourself should be a top priority.
+In the event of a Car Accident, the safety of your passengers, and yourself should be a top priority.
 You must make sure that everyone is unharmed and safe.
 If you think that someone is severely injured, call emergency services immediately.

 2. Make sure that others remain safe by safeguarding the scene